195 Total complaints

 Questions to ask the seller

-• Have you had any problems related to engine, unknown or other, visibility?
+• Have you had any problems related to engine, unknown or other, electrical system?

 • Can I see recent maintenance and repair records?